 Tags: Media New Media TV Web/Tech Internet Entertainment Technology Media Technology Coactive TV Coactive Media Tivo DVRs Link-and-Pause

 "Everything is deeply intertwingled" – Ted Nelson’s insight that inspired the Web.
-People can be smarter about dealing with that - in media services, social media, and in society and life more broadly.
+People can be smarter about dealing with that - in media services, social media, AI, and society and life more broadly.
 Technology can augment that -- most notably as the Augmented Wisdom of Crowds (see the Selected Items tab below).
 The former name, “Reisman on User-Centered Media” still applies: open and adaptable to each user's needs and desires – and sharing in the value they create for users.

 I found this information is useful and want to share on my social accounts.
 I never forget to share useful information with another people.